Is it in stock? What domestic shipping method is used? When will I have it?

 DHL, FedEx and UPS will not deliver packages addressed to a PO box.

 Most of the products we sell carry a one year defective exchange or repair warranty from us.
 Exceptions are the TC-400G/L, TC-450, TC-750 and TC-750LC models which carry a limited lifetime defective exchange or repair warranty to the original purchaser.
 Here's what LIMITED means; A) disassembly or modification of the product voids the warranty B) the warranty does not cover physical damage or other abuse (such as damage caused by connection to an AC adaptor other than the one we supply) C) the stated warranty applies to the principal product itself (preamp. selector etc), not to included accessories.
 AC adaptors and other accessories are warranteed against failure or defects for sixty days.
 Many if not most adaptor failures result from power surge or lightning exposure; they are designed to serve as fuses, thus preventing damage to the products they power.
-AC adaptor replacements (in or out of warranty) can be obtained by emailing us.
+AC adaptor replacements can be ordered using the links on our home page.
 Again, our product warranty covers defects in manufacture and product failure; it does not cover physical breakage or other abuse (stylus and cartridge buyers take note; we hand inspect every item before shipment).
 Many apparent product defects or failures are often actually hookup or inappropriate usage issues which can be resolved simply by emailing us via the button at the bottom of this page.
 When doing so, please provide as much info as possible about what you purchased from us, the audio equipment our product is being used with and the nature of any issue needing resolution.